 As a parent, you’re often constantly pulled in seven different directions with an endless to-do list accumulating in your wake.
 It’s important to understand, however, that your child notices the struggles.

-According to Samantha Boardman, M.D., when someone is struggling to remain present in the moment, then, “Family time is especially vulnerable.
+According to Samantha Boardman, M.D., when someone is struggling to remain present at the moment, then, “Family time is especially vulnerable.
 When children see their parents constantly on the phone, it sends a message about priorities” (2).
-Children understand that a lack of attention, prioritization, or effective quality time from their parent means that something else is far more important than they are.
-A lack of presence from a parent is detrimental on a child, teaching them exactly how low on the to-do list they are (1).
+Children understand that a lack of attention, prioritization, or effective quality time from their parents means that something else is far more important than they are.
+A lack of presence from a parent is detrimental to a child, teaching them exactly how low on the to-do list they are (1).

 Becoming Present Is Incredibly Beneficial

 But practicing ways to remain more present has benefits on more people than just your children; it also helps you out personally!
 Elyssa Barbash, Ph.
 D., has helped her patients for years to learn how to be more mindful, which ultimately means learning and practicing how to be more present in their own lives (3).
 Barbash says, “The benefits of this type of mental lifestyle are plentiful.
 Those who live in the moment tend to be happier, calmer and more relaxed, and appreciative.
 Mindfulness can also increase your ability to be in tune with your thoughts, emotions, and body sensations, which allows you to work with these human factors and communicate how you are thinking and feeling to both yourself and others” (3).